Who are the Tomb of the Unknowns Guards?

 More on the Guards of the Tomb of the Unknowns

 As noted in the paragraph above, there are female Guards of the Tomb of the Unknowns.
-This woman commands this Changing of the Guards and allows no disrespect.
 Other videos here also show what goes into the making of a Guard, the criteria and requirements.
 All are volunteers for the job; it is considered an honor to be chosen.
 The crowd watching the Changing of the Guard is requested to stand and to be silent in respect for the monuments to those who lost their lives defending our country.
 This is a video worth watching through its many changes.

 Preparing the heavy woolen uniform, worn during all seasons, takes an average of six hours of the Tomb guard’s time each day.
 Shoes are specially made with thick soles to prevent cold or heat from their feet.
 Shoes must be shined and without blemish and uniform must be kept immaculate at all times, without a speck of lint.
 Physical training is required; sentinels must be in top condition at all times.
 Memorization of 17 pages of Arlington National Cemetery and Tomb of the Unknowns information is mandatory, including the locations of nearly 300 graves and the service members buried in each.

 The War Memorials (History Channel) (A&E DVD Archives)